Dolgiye Borody (residence): History

 In 1934, construction of Object 201 (as the official documents called this residence) began for Stalin.
 However, Stalin was only here once in 1939 as he disliked the remoteness and quietness of the surroundings.
-In 1940, three buildings were constructed on the shores of Lake Uzhin: "Dacha No. 1" and "Dacha No. 2" were connected to a single complex, while the building for the protection of "Dacha No. 3" is closer to the rural village of Dolgiye Borody.
+In 1940, three buildings were constructed on the shores of Lake Uzhin: "Dacha No. 1" and "Dacha No. 2" were connected to a single complex, while the building for the protection of "Dacha No. 3" is closer to the village of Dolgiye Borody.
 Architecturally, the dachas were similar to Stalin's dacha in Volyn.

-During most of the Soviet era, the sanatorium of the Central Committee of the CPSU was located within the territory of the current residence, and several notable events occured during this time.
+During most of the Soviet era, the 'sanatorium' (resort) of the Central Committee of the Communist Party of the Soviet Union was located within the present boundary of the residence.
 In August 1948, Andrei Zhdanov died here while on vacation.
-His daughter Yuri and Stalin's daughter Svetlana Alliluyeva were also married here.
-In addition, the residence was used as a resting place for Nikita Khrushchev, Nikolai Ryzhkov and other Soviet officials.
-In the 1980s the residence was expanded and a new complex was built.
-The first Russian president, Boris Yeltsin, also used to rest and fish here.
-Since 2000, Vladimir Putin also visits this residence.
+His son Yuri and Stalin's daughter Svetlana Alliluyeva were married here.
+The residence was used for vacations by Nikita Khrushchev, Nikolai Ryzhkov and other Soviet officials.
+In the 1980s the residence was expanded and a 400-bed complex was built.

+Boris Yeltsin, president of Russia from 1991 to 1999, liked it for the fishing and used to visit for at least two or three days twice a year.
+Alexander Korzhakov, Yeltsin's head of security, judged the presence of the Kosmos pioneer camp and the Azure Coast (Лазурный берег) resort next to the residence to be a security risk.
+A concrete wall was erected beyond those buildings in 1992, expanding the property of the residence, and the camp and resort were demolished.
+Vladimir Putin has been visiting the residence since 2000.
+The 100 hectares where the residence is located is owned by Putin's close friend Yury Kovalchuk, who leases it to the state.
+An adjacent 150 hectares is owned by the state and occupied by the Federal Security Service.

 Currently, this residence is officially known as the Federal State Budgetary Institution of the Directorate of the President of the Russian Federation "The Holiday House Valdai", designed for 320 seats.
 In 2007–2010, "Dachas No. 1-3" were reconstructed in consistence with their historical appearances.
 The Congress Center was also built on the territory of the complex.
-The main building of the residence has an assembly hall, where the first Valdai Discussion Club was held.
+The main building of the residence has an assembly hall.

-According to Natalya Vetlitskaya, a private concert was held here in the winter of 2008 with the support of Pyotr Shaboltai, who was the director of the State Kremlin Palace.
-(Note: In a small theater at Putin's Dacha on 22 January 2009, the Australian tribute band Björn Again, which plays Abba songs and was founded by Ron Stephen and John Tyrrell, played for Vladimir Putin, who prefers patriotic songs, and eight others.
-According to both Jennifer Robb, who performs as Anni-Frid, and Aileen McLaughlin, who performs as Agnetha Fältskog, seated on a couch next to Putin was his younger special female guest with short blonde hair who wore a "pretty long cream dress" and was known only as "Miss X" or Alina Kabaeva.
-The Valdai concert list included 15 songs: